Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 through the different pages by clicking the page numbers at the bottom of the product list.

-To permanently delete a product, you should click the "Delete" button to the right of the product details.
+To permanently delete a product, click the "Delete" button to the right of the product details.
 This is irreversible and will delete all the artifacts associated with the product.
 If you want to temporarily delete a product, set its Active flag to 'No' instead.
 To